-- ♦ ATVs purchased from a retail dealer must be registered by the dealer.
-Transfers and registration renewals are the responsibility of the owner. - OHMs purchased from a retail dealer and will be used on public lands or waters must be registered by the dealer.
-Transfers and registration renewals are the responsibility of the owner. - ♦ A registration number and a decal are issued when an ATV or OHM is registered.
-The registration card is mailed to the owner. - ♦ Because ORVs are sold primarily for highway use, owners must register their own ORVs for designated trail and staging area use.
+- ATVs purchased from a retail dealer must be registered by the dealer.
+Transfers and registration renewals are the responsibility of the owner. - OHMs purchased from a retail dealer that will be used on public lands or waters must be registered by the dealer.
+Transfers and registration renewals are the responsibility of the owner. - A registration number and a decal are issued when an ATV or OHM is registered. - Because ORVs are sold primarily for highway use, owners must register their own ORVs for designated trail and staging area use.
 The owner is given a registration card and decals at the time of registration.